ricardomazuera/ricardomazuera/README.md

-##  Hi, I'm Ricardo Mazuera
+##  Hi, I'm Ricardo Mazuera 👨🏽‍💻

-**I'm Ricardo.
-A Python Developer, lover of Backend with Python and Machine Learning. 🇨🇴**
+**A Python Developer 🐍, lover of Backend with Python and Machine Learning.**

 #### Skills